MateuszNowocin/LeetCode-JavaScript-solutions/README.md

 # LeetCode-JavaScript-solutions

-This is a repository where I keep solutions for the LettCode problems I solved while learning JavaScript.
+This is a repository where I keep solutions for the LeetCode problems I solved while learning JavaScript.